> About us > Organization

 |The mode of selection to this course is direct through advertisement.
 The admission notice is

-issued in the Employment News in the first / second week of June and the last date for receipt of application is first week
+issued in the Employment News and website of ASI in the first / second week of June and the last date for receipt of application is first week

 of August.
 The scrutiny of applications and preparation of merit list is done immediately and eligible candidates are